Tokyo Water Taxi: Explore Tokyo from the Water

 My Experience with Tokyo Water Taxi

 We left from near Shinagawa and headed for Asakusa and the Skytree.
-Although it was winter it was a sunny day, so we spent most of the time outside, as the feeling was very pleasant.
+Although it was winter, it was a sunny day, so we spent most of the time outside, as the weather was very pleasant.

-The photos are beautiful, but I promise you that seeing that views it in person is even more incredible!
+The photos are beautiful, but I promise you that seeing those views in person is even more incredible!

 Overall